 6) Learn to cook gourmet over the fire

-At the end of the day you are on holidays so when the going get’s tough (read: when it rains the entirety of your trip) you do what you have to do.
+At the end of the day you are on holiday so when the going get’s tough (read: when it rains the entirety of your trip) you do what you have to do.
 Camping in the rain isn’t ideal so pulling the plug and going home early to camp at home (indoors) is always an option!

 What are your secrets to successful camping trips?
 Any advice on what to do when it’s raining during a camping trip?